jonnieey/VimbreWriter/README.md

 # VimbreWriter

-*(Unfortunately, vimbrewriter was in an experimental stage, and the creator [seanyeh](https://github.com/seanyeh) no longer has much time to work on it.
+*(Unfortunately, vimbrewriter, formerly vibreoffice, was in an experimental stage, and the creator [seanyeh](https://github.com/seanyeh) no longer has much time to work on it.
 So I guess I'm learning Visual basic to pick up the mantel)*

 VimbreWriter is an extension for Libreoffice and OpenOffice that brings some of your favorite key bindings from vi/vim to your favorite office suite, with a heavy focus on librewriter.